-For the first day of spring, Alfred along with his brother Elmer and their grandfather walk to the Missouri River for a water ceremony.
+For the first day of spring, Alfred along with his brother Elmer and their grandfather, walk to the Missouri River for a water ceremony.
 Grandfather tells Alfred that soon it will be time to dream his spirit name, the name that will protect him.
-Alfred has already had begun to have those dreams but he doesn't tell Grandfather this.
+Alfred has already had such dreams but he doesn't tell Grandfather.
 Alfred's face is painted with sacred red-earth clay, his scalp lock bearing a golden eagle feather and he's wearing a pair of hard-soled quilled deerskin moccasins.
-Playing an elk-skin drum, Alfred sing the four directions song while his grandfather prays to the Great Spirit, Creator.
+Playing an elk-skin drum, Alfred sings the four directions song while his grandfather prays to the Great Spirit, Creator.

 On Easter Sunday, after attending services at the Messiah Episcopal Church, Alfred decides to go to Medicine Creek to catch some fish for dinner.
 Accompanying him is his yellow Labrador, Chepa.
 He also brings his canvas tote bag containing water, dried deer pemmican and his sketch book and charcoal sticks.
 As he begins to draw an old gray cedar tree, Alfred hears Chepa bark.
 The black stone he picked up at the Missouri River seems to grow warm and vibrate.